Jazzy, Bright, Beautiful Music

 'Your volume was perfect, so enjoyable'

-Littlest Big Band has become a favorite provider of American Standards music, regularly playing more than 200 shows a year since 2012.
+Over the years, Littlest Big Band has become a favorite performer of American Standards music, regularly playing more than 200 shows a year since 2012.
 Message Lynn today to schedule the duo for your events!

 "Bob Farley engages my residents with his array of songs from various time periods and genres.
 They leave his performances with smiles and requests to have him back soon." --Linda Shaver, (former) Life Enrichment Director